 How Much Does UIF Pay Domestic Workers?

 UIF

 If you are a domestic worker in South Africa, you may be interested to know how much the Unemployment Insurance Fund (UIF) pays.
-This blog post aims to answer domestic workers’ questions regarding UIF payments, including the maximum UIF payment in 2021 and 2022 and how UIF is calculated for domestic workers.
+This blog post aims to answer domestic workers’ questions regarding UIF payments, including the maximum UIF payment in 2025 and how UIF is calculated for domestic workers.
 Read on to learn more about UIF payments for domestic workers in South Africa.

+How Much Does UIF Pay Domestic Workers?